Dim Stars

 Dim Stars was an alternative rock supergroup active briefly in the early 1990s.
-The group was composed of bassist Richard Hell of Richard Hell and the Voidoids, guitarist Thurston Moore and drummer Steve Shelley from Sonic Youth, guitarist Don Fleming from Gumball; there was some guitar work by Robert Quine, also of the Voidoids.
+The group was composed of bassist Richard Hell of Richard Hell and the Voidoids, guitarist Thurston Moore and drummer Steve Shelley from Sonic Youth, and guitarist Don Fleming from Gumball; there was some guitar work by Robert Quine, also of the Voidoids.
 Their initial release was a limited-edition set of three 7" EPs, which was later released as one CD on compact disc in 1992.
 This was followed by a full-length album, which was regarded as a showcase for Hell's songwriting abilities.
 The group did not tour together and essentially disbanded after the release of the LP.